Skip to content

 Outcome on Execution:

-• The action removes the Discount column from the sheet Q4Sales in the specified Excel file.
+• The command removes the Discount column from the sheet Q4Sales in the specified Excel file.

-• If the column is successfully removed, the action returns true in the variable defined in the Element Key (e.g., ColumnRemovalStatus).
+• If the column is successfully removed, the command returns true in the variable defined in the Element Key (e.g., ColumnRemovalStatus).

 • If the operation fails (e.g., column not found, sheet unavailable, or permission denied), it returns false.